 - Disease of the immune system, history of or

 - Infections (eg, hepatitis B, bacteria, fungus, virus), active or history of or

-- Wegener’s granulomatosis (inflammation of the blood vessels that affects the lungs, kidneys, or other organs)—Patients with these conditions may have an increased chance for side effects.
+- Tuberculosis, active or history of—Patients with these conditions may have an increased chance for side effects.

 - Sepsis (serious infection in the blood)—Should not be used in patients with this condition.

 - Varicella zoster (chickenpox) infection—Should be treated first before using etanercept-ykro.